redcross/dcsops/INSTALL.md

 are about SMS notifications, so may involve sending sample texts through Twilio as part of testing.

-Go to [Twilio](https://www.twilio.com/try-twilio) to sign up for a trial account and verify your phone number.
+1. Go to [Twilio](https://www.twilio.com/try-twilio) to sign up for a trial account and verify your phone number.
 With a trial account, you'll only be able to text yourself.

+2. Retrieve your Twilio SID and Token
+   a.
+Click on your email to the top bar to the right
+   a.
+In the drop down, click Account Settings  Visit Twilio Account Settings
+   b.
+Copy Twilio Account & Token

+3. Assign Twilio to Chapter
+        $ rails c
+        $ chapter = Roster::Chapter
+        $ chapter.twilio_account_sid = [INSERT TWILIO ACCOUNT SID]
+        $ chapter.twilio_auth_token = [INSERT TWILIO AUTH TOKEN]
+        Note: Remove brackets when inserting the account sid and token
+        $ chapter.save